rnvdev/rnvdev/README.md

-Hi!
+Hi! ✋<br>
-I'm Raphael Viana, i'm from Brasil and i'm passionate for teach, learn and share technology.
+I'm Raphael Viana, i'm from Brasil and i'm passionate for teach, learn and share technology.<br>
-I'm AWS certified and i'm in the path fot the next certifications.
+I'm AWS certified and i'm in the path fot the next certifications.<br>

 ### Front-end: